drakmail/yandex-money-ruby/README.md

     $ bundle

-Or install it yourself as:
+Or install it manually with:

     $ gem install yandex-money-ruby